 Unlike the similarly named mocha shape for After Effects (mocha shape AE), Imagineer mocha-AE is not a plug-in; it is a separate, standalone planar tracker application.
 For more information, see Resources for mocha for After Effects (mocha-AE).

 Many plug-ins for After Effects are written in the C/C++ programming language using the After Effects SDK.
 Effect plug-ins written with C/C++ have the filename extension .aex.
 For information on developing plug-ins for After Effects with the C/C++ SDK, go to the After Effects Developer Center section of the Adobe website.

 Kas Thomas provides a tutorial on the MacTech website that shows step by step how to write an After Effects plug-in.

 To ask questions about writing plug-ins with the C/C++ SDK for After Effects, go to the After Effects SDK user-to-user forum.

-To exchange plug-ins, scripts, projects, and other useful items with other After Effects users, go to the After Effects Exchange on the Adobe website.
+To find plug-ins, scripts, projects, and other useful items, go to the Adobe Add-ons page.

 For other sources of plug-ins, see After Effects community resources on the Adobe website.